FAIR2-for-research-software/Documentation/episodes/readmes.md

 ## Text formatting

-Most people prefer to use a file format that allows you to create headers to organise the content into sections or chapters, which is much clearer for the reader.
+Most people prefer to use a file format that allows you to format text and create headers to organise the content into sections or chapters, which makes the content more **comprehensible for the reader**.

 In this case, a [Markdown](https://daringfireball.net/projects/markdown/) document may be used.
-Markdown is a simple _markup language_ that allows you to format your text using symbols to represent headers, bold text, bullet lists, etc. that are displayed to the user in an appealing way.
-The Markdown syntax will be converted into appealing visual styles that make your documentation more aesthetically pleasing and easier to read.
+Markdown is a simple _markup language_ that indicates into **semantic labelling** (such as emphasis and structure) and visual styles that make your documentation more aesthetically pleasing and easier to navigate.
+It allows you to format your text using symbols to represent headers, bold text, bullet lists, etc. that are displayed to the user using their screen or other device, depending upon accessibility requirements.

 :::: spoiler